cchitsiang/awesome-stars/topics.md

 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [CodelyTV/typescript-ddd-example](https://github.com/CodelyTV/typescript-ddd-example) - 🔷🎯 TypeScript DDD Example: Complete project applying Hexagonal Architecture and Domain-Driven Design patterns
 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - MindsDB connects AI models to datasources.
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - MindsDB connects AI models to real time data
 - [sabinadams/aurora](https://github.com/sabinadams/aurora) - CLI tool that orchestrates prisma files in a way that allows multiple .prisma files with cross-relations
 - [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊
 - [bytebase/bytebase](https://github.com/bytebase/bytebase) - World's most advanced database DevOps and CI/CD for Developer, DBA and Platform Engineering team.